jliszka/jliszka.github.com/_posts/2013-10-01-how-traffic-actually-works.md

 As an aside, whenever I see a line of cars on the highway (or, for that matter, any line of anythings anywhere), I make sure I know what it's for before I get in it.
 If you see a line of cars in the right lane, and the left lane is completely empty, what do you do?
 Maybe the left lane is closed up ahead, and everyone decided to merge early.
-Or maybe the people in the right lane are trying to exit, and there's a backup on the offramp, 2 miles ahead.
+Or maybe the people in the right lane are trying to exit, and there's a backup on the offramp, one mile ahead.
 I'm not getting in that line if that's the case!
 One time I was driving and happened upon just such a situation.
 So I stayed in the left lane.
-Someone ahead of me pulled out into the left lane and kept the speed of the right lane, blocking me from passing.
+Someone ahead of me pulled out into the left lane and kept speed with the right lane, blocking me from passing.
 I was pissed!

 ### Catastrophe